AmanKaurHub/Planet/README.md

 # Planet
-Let us build a smarter planet
+Let us build a smarter planet</br>
 Smater system for a smarter planet